NathanWalker/nativescript-ng2-magic/README.md

 #### What if using the router?

-If your app is using the router, you will want to use the `ROUTER_DIRECTIVES` from `nativescript-ng2-magic`.
+If your app is using the router, you will want to use the `MagicService.ROUTER_DIRECTIVES` from `nativescript-ng2-magic`.
 Here's an example of the root component above using routing:

 ```
 import {Component, MagicService} from 'nativescript-ng2-magic';